Toyota tests technology to make hybrids even more efficient

 Power semiconductors are found in the power control units that govern the motor drive power in hybrids and other vehicles that use an electric powertrain.

-These units control the use of electricity, sending power from the battery to the motors when the car is being driven,
+These units control the use of electricity, sending power from the battery to the motors when the car is being driven, and recharging the battery with energy that’s harvested when the car is braking or decelerating.

 The type of semiconductors used at present account for about 20 per cent of a vehicle’s electrical losses, so making them more efficient is potentially a good way to increase the efficiency of the complete powertrain.